team-for-awesome/instant-help/README.md

 ## Sad
 - Be kind to yourself
 - Go for a walk
-- Stop your thoughts focus on your breathing or an activity
+- Stop your thoughts, focus on your breathing or an activity